sutta » sn » sn12 » Saṁyutta Nikāya 12.57

 Evañhi so, bhikkhave, taruṇo rukkho tadāhāro tadupādāno vuddhiṁ virūḷhiṁ vepullaṁ āpajjeyya.

-Fueled and sustained in this way the sapling would grow, increase, and mature.
+Fed and fuelled by that, the sapling would grow, increase, and mature.

 Evameva kho, bhikkhave, saṁyojaniyesu dhammesu assādānupassino viharato taṇhā pavaḍḍhati.